 Nice stylized shot of CGPD HQ with starry backdrop shown below.
-The inking for this issue is manages to be both heavy and delicate at the same time.
+The inking for this issue switches beautifully from heavy to fine lines at just the right places.

 Cemetery scene next.
 Done so good you could actually feel the frost.